 There is a variety of reasons as to why a landlord might choose to sell their property to you rather than an estate agent:

 Not only are there advantages to landlords but there are potential advantages to sitting tenants who are considering buying:

-1. You know the property and all its faults.
+1. You know the property inside out if there are any faults, you’ll already be aware of them.
 No nasty surprises for you!

-3. Discounted purchase price.
-Given the advantages listed above, it’s normal for a Landlord to sell to a sitting tenant at a discount.
-This is also known as a sale undervalue.
+3. Discounted price when purchasing.
+Given all the advantages listed above, it’s normal for a landlord to sell to a sitting tenant at a discounted price.
+More commonly known as a ‘sale undervalue’.

-When it comes to acquiring a mortgage, some lenders will allow any discount the Landlord is offering to you as part/all of your deposit.
-This means that you may not to have to put down any deposit if the price is significantly under the market value.
+Some lenders will allow any discount the landlord is offering to you as part/all of your deposit.
+If the agreed price is well below the open market value it may even be possible for a tenant not to have to put down any deposit at all.